-Nikolai Chernyshevsky, the son of a priest, was born in Saratov, Russia, in 1828.
+Nikolai Chernyshevsky, the son of a priest, was born in Saratov, Russia, on 12th July 1828.
 After graduating from the University of St Petersburg he taught in Saratov.

 Chernyshevsky became a journalist and in 1855 joined the staff of Sovremennik (The Contemporary) where he wrote about literature and politics.
 In his articles Chernyshevsky criticized liberalism, believing it served the interests of the rich and powerful.